chigkim/VOLlama/docs/README.md

 If you want responses to be read aloud automatically, you can enable the "Speak Response with System Voice" option from the chat menu.

-If you are operating Ollama on a different machine, configure the host address in the advanced menu.
+If you are operating Ollama on a different machine, configure the host address in Chat menu > API Settings > Ollama > Base URL.

 ## Shortcuts